DeMar DeRozan: Final year in Toronto (2017–2018)

 In Game 2 of the Raptors' first-round playoff series against the Washington Wizards, DeRozan matched his career playoff-high with 37 points, as Toronto took a 2–0 lead in a playoff series for the first time in franchise history with a 130–119 win.
 It was his 12th career 30-point game in the postseason.
-In Game 4, DeRozan recorded 35 points, six assists and six rebounds in a 106–98 loss.
+In Game 4, DeRozan recorded 35 points, six assists, and six rebounds in a 106–98 loss.
 The Raptors went on to win the series in six games.
-In the second round, the Raptors were swept by the Cleveland Cavaliers.
+In the second round, the Raptors were once again swept by the Cleveland Cavaliers.
 To add insult to injury, DeRozan was ejected for a flagrant 2 foul on Jordan Clarkson late in the 4th quarter in Game 4.
 This was his final game with Toronto.
 For the season, DeRozan was named to the All-NBA Second Team.
 DeRozan finished the 2017–18 season as the franchise leader in a number of categories, including regular season games played, wins, total minutes, field goals both attempted and made, and free throws both made and attempted.
+DeRozan received intensive criticism for his benching in Toronto's game 3 loss to Cleveland where Toronto would make a comeback with DeRozan on the bench.